 - Fishy Smell – If something smells fishy in your home, it might not be last night’s seafood dinner—in fact, you may want to call an electrician ASAP.
 That fishy smell is typically a sign that an electrical component is overheating or burning.
 The smell can come from loose or frayed wires or cords, overloaded circuits, faulty outlets, incorrectly sized breakers or fuses, or overheated electrical shielding or insulation.
 If not addressed quickly and properly, any of these problems could result in a house fire.

 - Sewage Smell – Don’t point fingers just yet!
-If you have excessive sewage smells emanating from your bathroom, you may want to call the plumber.
-That smell may mean that your plumbing system or vent pipe is clogged, or that you have a broken sewer pipe.
+If you have excessive sewage smells emanating from your bathroom, you may want to call a plumber.
+Experts say that the smell may mean that your plumbing system or vent pipe is clogged, or that you have a broken sewer pipe.
+If you need to remove water clogged with mud, sand or other debris, you’ll need to use a pump that’s specially built to handle thick, sludgy water.

 Enjoy a healthier home with Quick Shine!